dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you find an idea that you just can't stop thinking about, that's probably a good one to pursue.**
+**No matter where you are on your journey, that's exactly where you need to be.**

-Josh James
+Oprah Winfrey